-150 points are based on practicum evaluations, 50 points are available for the organizational culture assignment, and 50 points are assigned for participation and attendance at assigned practicum meetings.
+For second year students, 150 points are based on practicum evaluations, 50 points are available for the practicum preparation methods assignment, and 50 points are assigned for participation and attendance at assigned practicum meetings.

 Each assignment must be completed at a satisfactory level or higher for students to receive a passing grade in the course.